The 2023 HVAC Contractors Guide to Starting a HVAC Business from Scratch

-The first step is to determine who your target customer is… and please don’t say, homeowners!
+The first step is to determine your target customer, and please don’t say, homeowners!

-We need to be more specific, how old are they, where do they live, what are they interested in (DIY, HVAC, air conditioning, furnaces, air quality, duct cleaning, etc.).
+We need to be more specific, how old are they, where they live, and what are they interested in (DIY, HVAC, air conditioning, furnaces, air quality, duct cleaning, etc.).

-You need to be as specific as possible because you don’t want to pay for an ad that targets a 19-year old that rents in the area do you?
+You need to be as specific as possible because you don’t want to pay for an ad that targets a 19-year-old who rents in the area, do you?

 After you’ve determined who you’re going to target, and this is by far the most critical part of your campaign, you can move on to how you’re going to get their attention with text and imagery.

 One of the beautiful things about advertising with Facebook is that you can A/B test everything.

 From long to short text, to which emoji drives more clicks, and obviously which image stops people from scrolling by and gets them to engage with your ad.